nicastel/AstroPopoteAI/README.md

 - SCUNet (DeNoising AI based)
 - AstroSleuth (DeBlurring AI based)

+For the gui and google colab integration I have borrowed a lot of code from the https://github.com/Aveygo/AstroSleuth prject.
+Many thanks to the author Aveygo.

 Based on docker
 Arm64 (raspberry pi, apple silicon mac) and x64 cpu supported to run install docker and run the commdands :